 Another example of text analysis software is data extraction, which you can use to automatically pull out important data points, like names, prices, and phone numbers.
 It’s also a useful tool to help define categories for classification software, like topic analysis.

 Ready to start analyzing data in minutes and automating your tasks?
 Check out our list of AI tools below, which feature everything from data extraction to sentiment analysis software,

 There are endless open-source and software as a service options that use natural language processing (NLP) to analyze and classify your text.

 Open-source tools, like Keatext, KNIME, and Refinitiv, are great for seasoned coders, but they can be expensive to implement since you’ll need a team of data scientists and machine learning experts, complex infrastructure built from scratch, and time (so you’ll need to factor in the cost of delay).

 SaaS options are often better for companies that want an out-of-the-box solution, saving you time, money, and a lot of headaches.
 Below, we’ve listed some of the best low-to-no-code SaaS tools available:

 Best for: Medium and large SaaS, software, and E-commerce companies who want to turn customer data into actionable insights.

-MonkeyLearn offers pre-trained models for text extraction and text classification that you can try for free.
-And if you need a model tailored directly to your needs, you can train your own text analysis model.
-No coding necessary.
-The more you train your model, the more accurately it will analyze text and detect emotions, topics, irony, intents, and more.
+Pre-trained models for text extraction and text classification are also available if you want to get started as quickly as possible.
+But if you need a model tailored to your industry, you can train your own text analysis model, no coding necessary.
+The more you train your model, the more accurately it will analyze text and detect emotions, topics, irony, intents, industry-specific vocabulary, and more.